Restorationism: Latter Day Saint movement

 According to Smith, God appeared to him in 1820, instructing him that the creeds of the churches of the day were corrupted.
 In addition to restoring the primitive church, Smith claimed to receive new and ongoing revelations.
-In 1830, he published The Book of Mormon, with him and witnesses declaring to be a translation through divine means from the Golden Plates he obtained from an angel.
+In 1830, he published The Book of Mormon, which he and witnesses declared to be a translation through divine means from the Golden Plates he obtained from an angel.

 The largest and most well known church in the Latter Day Saint movement is the Church of Jesus Christ of Latter-day Saints (LDS Church), followed by Community of Christ (formerly RLDS), and dozens of other denominations.
 Members of the LDS Church believe that, in addition to Smith being the first prophet appointed by Jesus in the "latter days", every subsequent apostle and church president also serves in the capacity of prophet, seer and revelator.

 Some among the Churches of Christ have attributed the restorationist character of the Latter Day Saints movement to the influence of Sidney Rigdon, who was associated with the Campbell movement in Ohio but left it and became a close friend of Joseph Smith.
 Neither the Mormons nor the early Restoration Movement leaders invented the idea of "restoration"; it was a popular theme of the time that had developed independently of both, and Mormonism and the Restoration Movement represent different expressions of that common theme.

 The two groups had very different approaches to the restoration ideal.
 The Campbell movement combined it with Enlightenment rationalism, "precluding emotionalism, spiritualism, or any other phenomena that could not be sustained by rational appeals to the biblical text."
 The Latter Day Saints combined it with "the spirit of nineteenth-century Romanticism" and, as a result, "never sought to recover the forms and structures of the ancient church as ends in themselves" but "sought to restore the golden age, recorded in both Old Testament and New Testament, when God broke into human history and communed directly with humankind."
 Mormons gave priority to current revelation.
 Primitive observances of "appointed times" like Sabbath were secondary to continuing revelation, similarly to the progressive revelation held by some non-restorationist Christian theologians.